IDAES/idaes-ext/doc/build.md

 ## Build Environments

-On Windows, except for one excpetion noted below the git Bash shell can be used.
+On Windows, except for one exception noted below the git Bash shell can be used.

+### CoinHSL

+If you have the permissions to access the official HSL source, please make sure that it is accessible in a `coinhsl.tar.gz` format.
+Place it in the `docker/build-scripts/extras` directory.

 ### Docker

 1. Install Docker Desktop.
-2. Get the docker files from https://github.com/IDAES/idaes-ext/tree/main/docker
-3. Go to the build-platform directory.
+3. Go to the `main-images` directory.
-4. From the a bash shell run `sh build.sh {flavor}` Replace `{flavor}` with the platform (el7, el8, ubuntu1804, ubuntu2004, ubuntu2204, or windows).
-On ARM64
+4. From the a bash shell run `sh build.sh {flavor}` Replace `{flavor}` with the platform (el9, el8, ubuntu2404, ubuntu2004, ubuntu2204, or windows).
-  there is no el7 or windows.
   - **NOTE**: If you are behind certain corporate firewalls/proxies, you will need to add lines to the beginning of the Dockerfiles for your SSL certificates.
-6. Usually testing is done by GitHub actions and the testing images are built on DockerHub, but ARM64 is not supported.
-If you need to build testing containers, go to the test-platform directory and run `sh build.sh {platform}`.
-The platform argument is slightly differnt than flavor.
-For testing it indicates a specific Linux distribution (or Windows).

 ### macOS